codemacabre/codemacabre-com/src/writing/to-read.md

 ---
 title: To read
-date: 2024-03-09T10:30Z
+date: 2024-03-09T12:04Z
+update: 2024-03-09T16:20Z
 description: "A list of audiobooks, ebooks and physical books I have yet to finish."
 ---

 I own a _lot_ of books and I don't read anywhere near as quickly as I used to.
-Here's my embarrassingly long list of books I own but haven't yet finished.
+Here's my embarrassingly long list of books I own but haven't yet finished, not including fiction or reference books.
 I'm hoping that posting this publicly will serve as encouragement to actually finish reading them!

 ### Latest acquisitions
 It was my birthday recently and I received the following: